 Cash & equivalents = Rs.7,80,000

 Cash ratio = Cash and cash equivalents/current liabilities

-Cash ratio figures lower than 1 means that a business needs to acquire more cash and equivalent assets.
+Cash ratio figures lower than 1 mean that a business needs to acquire more cash and equivalent assets.
 However, this is not always a negative aspect since some companies can manage such situations effectively.
-For instance, limited credit extended to customers, effective inventory management and lengthier credit agreements with suppliers is some cases where cash ratio of lower than 1 does not necessarily hurt the business.
+For instance, limited credit extended to customers, effective inventory management, and lengthier credit agreements with suppliers are some cases where a cash ratio of lower than 1 does not necessarily hurt the business.